iOS 11's 5 best new features

 4. Screen recording finally arrives

-Screen recording apps have been available on iOS for a number of years, but now it’s actually possible to record and share anything happening on-screen directly from the revamped control centre, as well as to mark up screenshots with the various iterations of the iPad Pro (this is much easier with the Apple Pencil).
+Screen recording apps have been available on iOS for a number of years, but now it’s actually possible to record and share anything happening on-screen directly from the revamped control centre, as well as to mark up screenshots with annotations.

 To enable this feature click ‘Settings,’ then ‘Customize Controls,’ and scroll down to enable screen recording.
 Screen recording is then easily accessible via the Control Centre, which is available by swiping up in any app.